-Although there is value in sourcing and executing investments at the right price, Igneo believes it adds the majority of value post-acquisition.
-The Igneo team believes our approach to asset management can be distinguished from others through the following three important aspects:
+We believe our approach to asset management can be distinguished from others through the following three important aspects:

+a.
+Setting the conditions for active asset management

-· The Igneo team positions itself to manage each asset actively.
+- We position ourselves to manage each asset actively.
 When making an investment, we seek a sole or lead position in order to secure the right to appoint one or more directors to the board of the asset or its holding company.
-This enables the influence of key board decisions and actively manage the asset on an on-going basis.

-• The 'deal team' is not separated from the 'asset management team'.
+This enables the influence of key board decisions and actively manage the asset on an on-going basis. - The 'deal team' is not separated from the 'asset management team'.
 Igneo team members with extensive infrastructure/industrial operating experience are actively involved in the due diligence phase and subsequently appointed to manage the asset post acquisition.
-This integrated approach ensures end-to-end ownership of the acquisition plan.

-· All team members are incentivised to deliver on asset management.

-Every member of the Igneo team that has involvement in asset management has a substantial part of their annual bonus related to delivering the agreed asset management initiatives - including initiatives related to ESG performance.
+This integrated approach ensures end-to-end ownership of the acquisition plan. - All team members are incentivised to deliver on asset management.
+Every member of the Igneo team that has involvement in asset management has a substantial part of their annual bonus related to delivering the agreed asset management initiatives including initiatives related to ESG performance.